Family reunification with children

 The person with whom the child is to be reunited must meet the following conditions: The person must have permanent residence in Denmark, must have Danish (or Nordic) citizenship, may have been granted a residence permit according to the rules of the Refugee Convention, or may have been granted permission to reside permanently in Denmark.

 We always offer an introductory e-meeting on Teams or Zoom.
 This is free and completely non-binding!
-Contact our specialist in the area: Attorney Jens Birk, at jb@kellerlaw.dk or +45 7090 9060.
+Contact our specialist in this field: Attorney Jesper Rye Jensen, at jrj@kellerlaw.dk or +45 7090 9060

 If the child is older than 6 years: